Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Appendix

 \subsection{Results on Previous Architectures Without EES Framework}

-We also evaluate the proposed losses by applying them directly to prior models without incorporating the EES framework (see Table \ref{Old-BIPED2-BRIND}).
+We also evaluate the proposed losses by applying them directly to prior models without incorporating the EES framework (see Table \ref{HED-BIPED2-BRIND}, \ref{BDCN-BIPED2-BRIND}, and \ref{Dexi-BIPED2-BRIND}).
 To avoid memory overflow, only the final layer of each model is used for supervision with the rank loss, unlike prior works that leverage multi-level outputs.
-For the tracing loss and the SWBCE loss, both last-layer and multi-level supervision strategies are examined.
+For the tracing loss and the SWBCE loss, both last-layer and multi-level supervision strategies are examined, while for the WBCE loss, default layer weights are directly employed since they have been fine-tuned in previous works.

 In the case of SWBCE with multi-level supervision, we use the same layer weights optimized for the tracing loss, which may not be optimal for SWBCE.
 This explains why, in some cases, using only the final output yields better performance.
 We did not fine-tune these hyperparameters for direct application, as the EES-enhanced version shows significantly better performance and is the focus of the main text.
 Nonetheless, this direct evaluation provides a coarse but informative comparison of loss functions.
 For a fair comparison, we recommend referring to either the EES implementations or last-layer-only setups.
 The experimental results also demonstrate the effectiveness of the SWBCE.